This is the weekly Recreation and Road report for August 6th-August 13th.

-- On Zarembo Island, there is log yarding and hauling activity from the Mustang Lakes area to St. Johns Harbor on the mainline road 6590 and on the 52089 Zarembo Lake Road into St Johns.
+- On Zarembo Island, there is log yarding and hauling activity from the Mustang Lakes area to St. Johns Harbor on the Mainline road 6590 and on the 52089 Zarembo Lake Road into St Johns.

 - Our recreation crew is now out working on our sites, but we still appreciate public reports.
 As you visit recreation sites and cabins, please notify us if you notice anything damaged or needing attention.
-Call the front desk at 874-2323 to report conditions.

 - Due to reduced budgets & staffing, the Forest Service is not able to guarantee a supply of firewood at cabins and campsites right now, except at Middle Ridge Cabin.